Ethics Code

 Section 7.
 Confidentiality and Trust

-Temple B’nai Jehudah functions best when people can speak openly and trust that sensitive information will be handled with care.
-When we are part of conversations involving personal matters, pastoral issues, or internal synagogue discussions, we treat that information as private unless we have permission to share it.
+B’nai Jehudah functions best when people can speak openly and trust that sensitive information will be handled with care.
+When we are part of conversations involving personal matters, pastoral issues or internal synagogue discussions, we treat that information as private unless we have permission to share it.
 We avoid spreading speculation or rumors about others, and we use discretion when discussing synagogue matters outside appropriate settings.
 Within committees or leadership roles, we respect the confidentiality of discussions so that decisions can be made thoughtfully and with integrity.